-1 Refer to the University's Dual Career Athlete and Coach Policy (hyperlink to be inserted) for further information.
+&lt;sup>1 Refer to the University's Dual Career Athlete and Coach Policy for further information.

-- e) Participation in an authorised national or international sporting competition or authorised national sports training camps. - f) Where students have been identified as requiring reasonable adjustments and their difficulties or delays in accessing support are a factor.
+- e) Participation in an authorised national or international sporting competition or authorised national sports training camps. - f) Where students have been identified as requiring reasonable adjustments and their difficulties or delays in accessing support are a factor. - g) A requirement to attend events in relation to commitments as a Reservist within the Armed Forces e.g scheduled training events.